The 7 Roles of a Manager: Key Terms for Effective Leadership

 4. Staff Coverage

 Ensuring adequate staff coverage is vital for maintaining and meeting business needs.
 Managers must assess workload distribution, identify gaps, and plan for contingencies.
 This includes scheduling, cross-training, and understanding each team member’s strengths and weaknesses.
-By effectively managing staff coverage, managers can prevent burnout, reduce stress, and maintain high service and .
+By effectively managing staff coverage, managers can prevent burnout, reduce stress, and maintain high service and performance.
 This seems more difficult to do in smaller companies.
 But, it’s also a balancing act between priorities or to-do’s and the quantity of activities that can get done by your people.

 5. Employee Development